btihen/btihen_dev/content/posts/elixir/phoenix_1_7_11_liveview_0_20_9_authorize/index.md

 In this article I will explore a simple authorization technique, restricting access to pages - for both static and live pages.

+The source code can be found at: https://github.com/btihen-dev/phoenix_authorize

 ## Getting started

 check / install newest erlang & elixir